 - Import and export content.

-Edit, with permissions second only to the administrator, editors cannot perform operations related to website themes, installing plugins, etc. However, editors can perform any operations on content.
-Editors can perform the following actions:
+Edit, with permissions second only to the administrator.
+Editor users cannot perform operations related to website themes, installing plugins, etc. However, editors can perform any operation on content.
+Editors can perform the following operations:

 - Delete and edit pages.